Courtesy of Unsplash

 Article continues below advertisement

 It’s tempting to use your time outdoors to catch up with friends and neighbors, since social gatherings at houses, restaurants, and bars are no longer advisable.
 And kids in particular may be clamoring for playdates in the park.
 You can, of course, invite the people you live with to join you for a walk, but meeting up with people from outside your household could defeat the purpose of these strict containment measures.
-To stay socially distant, you should avoid close contact—according to the CDC, that means staying farther than six feet away from others.
+To stay socially distant, avoid close contact—according to the CDC, that means staying farther than six feet away from others.

 Even with the best intentions, I don’t think I could manage to stay six feet away from a friend on a hike.
 I can picture it: We’d have oddly loud conversation over the awkward distance and trip over ourselves trying to gauge proper separation on a narrow path.
 And then at the end of it all, we’d probably accidentally hug goodbye.
 And I can’t even imagine keeping an energetic toddler from bouncing off everyone in the vicinity.